 These are the transfer partners for Hilton Honors:

-Radisson Rewards points can transfer to these airlines:
+Radisson Rewards points can be transferred to these airline miles:

 You can transfer from Shangri-La Circle to the following: